KILTprotocol/docs/docs/participate/01_staking/03_delegate/04_revoke.md

 ![](/img/chain/parachainStaking-revokeDelegation.png)

-1. Select the Delegator's KILT address as the extrinsic submitter (the *using the selected account* field)
+1. Select the KILT address you want to delegate from as the extrinsic submitter (the *using the selected account* field)
 2. Select the appropriate extrinsic: `parachainStaking -> revokeDelegation`
 3. Select the `Id` option (the *MultiAddress (LookupSource) field*)
-4. Select the Collator account (the *Id: AccountId* field)
+4. Select the collator account (the *Id: AccountId* field)
 5. Sign and submit the extrinsic (the *Submit Transaction* button)

 :::info
-Since you can only delegate to a single Collator candidate for now, revoking a single delegation is exactly the same as [**exiting**](./05_exit.md).
+Since you can only delegate to a single collator candidate for now, revoking a single delegation is exactly the same as [**exiting**](./05_exit.md).
-Of course, this will change if the community decides to enable multiple delegations per account.
+This may change if the community decides to enable multiple delegations per account.
 :::